The Short Version

 Acknowledging that Management and Leadership are different is useful for any Executive.

-- Leaders “Breed race horses not cart horses”.
+- Leaders “Create race horses not cart horses”.
 The best leadership causes people to want to do things in a liberated, mistake-tolerant culture.
 (Race horses want to gallop; Cart horses have to be made to pull)

 - Leaders avoid fatalism which is the Devil’s breath in Leadership.
 Leaders have to want to influence events, create momentum and complete projects.
 Uncertainty and resistance excites them.